Keeping You PrEP’ed

 When taken as prescribed, PrEP reduces the risk of getting HIV from sex by about 99% and the risk of getting HIV from injection drug use by at least 74% .
 PrEP is just one way to prevent HIV, along with talking about your status with your partners, getting tested regularly, and consistently using condoms and lube.
 PrEP does not prevent pregnancy or other STIs.

-PrEP may be a good option for you if you are not living with HIV and:
+You may benefit from PrEP if you are not living with HIV and:

-• Use condoms sometimes, rarely, or never
+• Use condoms inconsistently or not at all

-• Participate in sex work
+• Engage in sex work

 • Have a recent STI diagnosis

-• Share injection equipment (needles and works)
+• Share injection equipment

 If you think PrEP may be right for you, here are a few tips for talking with your provider: